Protecting multi-tenant APIs

 Navigate to APIs.

-The APIs that you have binded in your system tenant are also visible in your tenant’s workspace.
+The APIs bound in your system tenant are also visible in your tenant’s workspace.
 There is a System label displayed for the APIs that come from the system tenant.

 You can now proceed to add your authorization policies to protect your APIs.
 You can, for example, create a new policy in the system tenant and it will be also applied to the APIs and services for your tenants.
 You can also add an authorization policy to your specific tenant, which allows you to tailor your authorization policies according to your needs.
 After you apply any policy to an API both in the system tenant and a specific tenant, both policies are required to pass for the request to be successful.